_ Home your visit our history museum collection restoration hangar educational activities museum news donations join us contacts & links

 In March 1980 the then Captain joined McChord’s 318th Fighter-Interceptor Squadron, which at that time flew the Lockheed T-33A Shooting Star proficiency trainer and the F-106A/B Delta Dart Interceptor.
 During his three years with the “Green Dragons” Neville proved to be one of the Squadrons best Pilots, performing as one of the Squadrons, Instructor and Evaluation pilot and Flight Commander.
 In 1982 the then Captain was selected for the team of "Top Gun's" to represent won the right to represent in the Squadron at the premier Worldwide Air Defense Weapons Competition, the 1982 William Tell Air-to-Air Weapons Meet, and the last for the Squadron in the F-106.

-Shortly after the end of his Air Force career, Randy continued his tie with high performance aircraft with his employment as a Test Pilot with Boeing’s F-22 Fight Test Organization during the fighters early development.
+Shortly after the end of his Air Force career, Neville continued his tie with high performance aircraft with his employment as a Test Pilot with Boeing’s F-22 Fight Test Organization during the fighters early development.
 During his time in Seattle, Neville would also work with Boeing's Commercial Flight Test organization, testing many of the company’s newest Commercial Airplane derivatives.

 Website provided and maintained by: